 Interactive Design and Visualization Lab (IDVL)

-This lab focuses on developing multiscale material systems that mediate light, heat, and air in novel ways.
+The MATR lab, led by Daekwon Park, focuses on developing multiscale material systems that mediate light, heat, and air in novel ways.
 Located within CoE building, the lab space is configured for fabricating proof-of-concept prototypes and for conducting preliminary performance tests.
 It is outfitted with 3d printers, a desktop CNC machine, foam cutter, and ceramic extruder, for fabrication; and a range of sensors, data loggers, and other equipment for physical testing.

 Deep transdisciplinary thinking challenges many presumptions of straightforward multi-disciplinary collaboration.
 Situations are mapped in lieu of problems being formed, expertise is networked in lieu of collaborative teams being defined, and systemic interventions are proposed in lieu of solutions being offered.
 This requires unique collaborative methods, techniques of creative and critical thinking, and tools and systems for visualization and intervention.
 Thinklab supports the research, design, and prototyping of hybrid media environments in this context.
 The lab offers tools and techniques that enable the productive engagement of highly complex situations in the area of learning support, collaboration, and exchange, and has served as host to projects in the areas of experience and interface design, learning environments, augmented reality, and computational simulation.